Johndarius Akins is a 31-year-old certified nursing assistant (CNA) who graduated from Woodruff Medical Training & Testing in Atlanta.

 The one thing I wish I would have known about this job is the fact that you have to balance your time everyday between multiple patients.
 I am now learning time management skills in order to balance the workload.

-How did you train to become a certified nursing assistant?
+How did you train to become a CNA?

 I trained for this job by attending Woodruff Medical Training.
 It offered intense course work and clinical training.